snodgrass23/SXSW-2106-Node-Workshop/README.md

 ### v1.5

-- copy/convert basicWeb into restful api service
+- refactor file organization a bit
-- use mongoose instead of static data
+- use mongoose instead of static data for models

 ### v1.6